Lil Wayne ‘Tha Carter V’ Release Date: Birdman Says New Album Coming Soon, Weezy Responds To Claim

 Is the Lil Wayne Carter V release date coming soon?
-According to Weezy’s former associate Birdman the album is on the way in the near future.
+According to Weezy’s former associate Birdman, the album is on the way in the near future.
 However, the rapper behind the first four Carter albums is saying otherwise.
 He recently called out Birdman’s bluff making headlines in the hip-hop world.
 The interesting news is that Lil Wayne is supposedly dropping three or four new albums in the new year, but will the Carter V be on par with what Birdman is saying?

-According to Hip Hop Wired, Cash Money Records president Mack Maine recently talked about his label’s album releases scheduled for 2017.
+According to Hip Hop Wired, Cash Money Records President Mack Maine recently talked about his label’s album releases scheduled for 2017.
 He noted that Carter V is on the way in addition to several other projects from Wayne and other artists.

 “We wanna get that Carter V out.
 Wayne also has a dope project called Velvet.
 We want to get that out.”